arthurlacoste/tampa/readme.md

 Replacing strings is now as simple as fill a hole.

 Template string, files, and even YAML.

+## Introduction

+I love YAML.
+In many ways.
+But sometimes, we need "just a little bit more".
+Tampax is the more, by providing a way to parse recursively the internal structure of YAML to use variables inside of it.

 ## Installation